cylondata/cylon/docs/docs/conda.md

 ./Anaconda3-2020.11-Linux-x86_64.sh
 ```

-Activate conda environment.
+After installing conda we need to activate the conda environment.
+We need conda-build package to build Cylon.

 ```python
 eval "$(~/anaconda3/bin/conda shell.bash hook)"
 conda install conda-build
 ```

 ### Build Cylon

-Here are the commands to build Cylon using the conda-build
+Here are the commands to build Cylon using the conda-build.
+These commands will build the Cylon and PyCylon packages.

 ```bash
 git clone https://github.com/cylondata/cylon.git